JGardner01/jgardner01.github.io/about.md

 - I was awarded Best Student in the year for ICT during Sixth Form.
 - I have won first place in photography at the local village show.
 - I have volunteered at local events such as the annual village produce show and charity coffee mornings, helping set up equipment, organise activities and assisting with meals.
-- I have a full driving license with a clean record.
+- I have a full driving license with a clean record